jkfrydendahl/storysmith/README.md

 # 🎩 Storysmith

 **Storysmith** is a modular, AI-powered storytelling toolkit for tabletop RPG creators.
 Generate rich characters, locations, items, and more — through a simple CLI or API.
+See roadmap at the bottom for status on feature implementation.

 ---